CompAndSave/hugo-decap-ti/content/posts/which-photo-paper-should-i-use.md

 tags: []
 ---

+## Choosing the Right Paper for Your Printer and Ink

 There are many reasons for electing to print your own photos at home.
 Aside from the convenience of being able to print from your own desk, you have the opportunity to print at a lower cost (and still get a high quality result), size the photo however you like and make edits to the photo, hampered only by your photo editing software.
 In addition to all the choices that are inherent in printing your own photos is the decision of which paper to use.
 There are four main types of finishes on photo paper.
 (By finishes, we mean the look and feel of the printed photo itself.)
 These four are: glossy, matte, lustre and canvas.
 Of course, you can always use whichever finish you like, but there are standards that may help you decide which to use.

 ![lustre canvas](/blog/images/archive/2013/03/lustre-canvas-632x341.jpg) ![glossy matte](/blog/images/archive/2013/03/glossy-matte-632x345.jpg)